smartopian/OPN-aNG-Accord/README.md

 - James Hazard - CommonAccord.org  "Bringing the World to Agreement" - Mission to modularise law refine and reuse the same law -

+This is an approach to developing standard clauses using GitForLaw.
+We aim to begin a clause repository collaboratively together.
+It can combine with CommonAccord so that clauses can be iterated upon through application (reused rather than re-issued.)
+With international transborder security and privacy rights so that all stakeholders can use the same standards to be interoperable with humans.
+In essence the evolution of a very old human innovation called the receipt.

 ## Goals:

 1. Get familiar with Git and GitHub for publishing texts and collaboration.